 Reading Passages and Articles about Bugs

-For more random bug facts, learn about strange city-dwelling bugs in this Newsela article, and why bugs die on their backs (only slightly morbid!) in this article from Tween Tribune.
+For more random bug facts, learn about why bugs die on their backs (only slightly morbid!) in this article from the Smithsonian Magazine.
+They also have this article with tons of random facts about bugs.

 Bug-Themed Activities for Older Students